Maine Medicaid Definition

 Medicaid in Maine is called MaineCare.
 Medicaid is a wide-ranging, jointly funded federal and state health care program for low-income individuals of any age.
 However, this page is focused on Medicaid eligibility for elderly Maine residents who are a minimum of 65 years old who require long-term care, whether that is at home, in a nursing home or in an assisted living residence.

 There are several different Medicaid long-term care programs for which Maine seniors may be eligible.
 These programs have medical and functional eligibility requirements, although the exact requirements differ, as do the programs’ benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Maine offers multiple pathways towards eligibility.

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Maine offers multiple pathways towards eligibility.
 The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
 Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Maine.
 More.